Severe Thunderstorm Warning issued for Wilkes by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Wilkes by NWS

-Effective: 2021-08-21 16:17:00 EDT Expires: 2021-08-21 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds, as well as deadly cloud to ground lightning.
+Effective: 2021-08-21 16:32:00 EDT Expires: 2021-08-21 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS, as well as deadly cloud to ground lightning.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
+Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
+Drivers are urged to slow down and use extra caution to avoid hydroplaning.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Wilkes The National Weather Service in BLACKSBURG has issued a * Severe Thunderstorm Warning for Southwestern Wilkes County in northwestern North Carolina * Until 500 PM EDT. * At 417 PM EDT, a severe thunderstorm was located near Millers Creek, or near Wilbar, moving southeast at 10 mph.
+Target Area: Wilkes A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 500 PM EDT FOR SOUTH CENTRAL WILKES COUNTY At 431 PM EDT, a severe thunderstorm was located over Wilkesboro Reservoir, or 5 miles north of Boomer, moving southeast at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include North Wilkesboro Wilkesboro Wilbar Cricket Wilkesboro Reservoir Buck and Maple Springs.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Cricket Wilkesboro Reservoir Buck and Moravian Falls.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0